 Python web frameworks are only utilized in the backend for server-side technology, aiding in URL routing, HTTP requests and responses, accessing databases, and web security.
 While it is not required to use a web framework, it is extremely recommended because it helps you develop complex applications in significantly less time.

 Enjoying the article?
-Scroll down to sign up for our free, bi-monthly newsletter.
+Sign up for our free Grokking Python newsletter.

 Django and Flask are, by a wide margin, the most popular Python web development frameworks